johnhadaway/plurality.net/README.md

 #### Stack

 The site is built on Eleventy/11ty, and primarily uses Nunjucks for templating.
-JavaScript (libraries used: p5.js) is used to render interactive elements, and vanilla CSS is used for styling.
+JavaScript (libraries: p5.js) is used to render interactive elements, and vanilla CSS is used for styling.

 #### Structure